 The font was moved from its position in front of the tower arch and now occupies a more appropriate place in the baptistry near the main entrance to the church.
-The baptistry was dedicated by Rev. Canon R.C.Worsley on December 17th, 1950.
+The baptistry was dedicated by Rev. Canon R.C.
+Worsley, Rector of Tiverton, on December 17th, 1950.